Last Updated on June 6, 2021 by Vikas Kalwani

 It is common for brands to embed their tweets on their websites and blogs.

 Semrush asks queries by tweeting them out mentioning #semrushchat.
 Others reply to the queries by commenting on Semrush’s tweets or quote retweeting their tweets.
-It’s just another way to engage with your audience and build your fan following.
+It’s just another way to engage with your and build your fan following.

-Semrush then retweets valuable tweets, curates top tweets from #semrushchat, and shares them with the audience as top tips for that particular query (like a roundup).
+Semrush then retweets valuable tweets, curates top tweets from #semrushchat, and shares them with the as top tips for that particular query (like a roundup).

 User-generated content is everywhere these days.
 As a brand, you must know how to leverage UGC.